 Automatic ball launchers, like the iFetch are great ways to keep your dog entertained indoors.
 Your dog drops the ball into the top of the iFetch.
-The ball is launched out of the machine for your dog to chase and collect.
+The ball is launched out of the machine for your dog to excitedly chase and collect!
 You can adjust the distance settings between 10, 20 and 30 feet to best suit your space.
 It's a fun twist on the game of fetch!

 4. Tug of War

-I love this game because it also cleans your dog's teeth.
+I love this game because it burns energy and also cleans your dog's teeth.
 Use a rope toy and tug back and forth while your dog pulls the other end.
 The rope will actually brush their teeth and massage their gums removing plaque and tartar build-up.
 You can even put a little doggy toothpaste on the rope for an extra cleaning!
 Make sure that your dog understands the “drop it” command.
 If your dog starts mouthing you or shows any signs of aggression, stop the game and review the “drop it” and “leave it” command.

 5. Teach your dog a new trick

 Teaching your dog a new trick is a great activity to do together.
 It stimulates their mind, and they get to learn with their favorite person in the world, you!
 Here is a video of my dachshund, Rocket practicing his tricks.

 Related post: Why Dog's Can Help You Live A Better Life

 6. Dog puzzles